 Pathology - Dermatopathology Fellowship

-The Harvard Dermatopathology Program is ACGME accredited to train residents and fellows in dermatopathology.
+The Harvard Medical School Dermatopathology program is ACGME accredited to train residents and fellows in dermatopathology.
 The program draws on the facilities of the Beth Israel Deaconess Medical Center, the Brigham and Women's Hospital, and the Children's Hospital Boston, as well as the Massachusetts General Hospital.
 The normal period of training is one year, but two-year training is considered in some circumstances.
 Research and/or clinical fellowships are also available.
 Residents enter the program eligible for Board certification in dermatology or pathology and receive six months of complementary training in pathology or clinical dermatology, respectively.

 Additionally, fellows take required training in basic dermatopathology, dermatoimmunopathology, immunofluorescence, microbiology/ mycology, tissue processing for both routine and specialized microscopy, diagnostic electron microscopy, immunocytochemistry, and laboratory management.
 Clinical and basic research are conducted throughout the program.
 Residents and fellows have the opportunity to attend varied clinical and pathological diagnostic conferences, and teach in the training programs offered to students, residents, and postgraduates.